zeplin/zeplin-workbook/README.md

 #### Components

-Components are reusable elements imported from your team's preferred design tools into Zeplin.
+Components are reusable elements that are exported from your team's preferred design tool into Zeplin.

 |  Design Tool     |    Native Component name        |
 | ------------- |-------------|